geertj/restful-api-design/methods.rst

 API, and that each resource has its own unique URL.
 Methods can be executed on resources via their URL.

-The table below lists the standard methods that have a well-defind meaning for all resources and collections.
+The table below lists the standard methods that have a well-defined meaning for all resources and collections.

 =======  ==========  ==================================================